-The amplitude of the blast profile depends upon the type of coating to be applied, measurement on site should be by profile gauge or other instruments mutually acceptable.
+The amplitude of the blast profile depends upon the type of coating to be applied.
+Measurement on site should be by profile gauge or other mutually acceptable instruments.

 Measurement of surface profile using comparators is described in ISO 8503-2 using comparators detailed in ISO 8503-1.
-A fine 'G' type comparator should be used and a value of 30-65 microns (1.2 - 2.5 mils) is acceptable when measured by:
+A blast profile of 55-95 microns is required and can be measured using: